www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

 * [ ] Deploy game on live server.
     * [ ] Define service builder interface in order to run and coordinate multiple Dem processes.
+        * [ ] Move this task to dedicated ticket, as this is a big task, with its own distinct goals.
+          Link from this ticket to this new ticket instead.
+        * [ ] Explain why `CellFileSystemViews` was created and for what it is used.
         * [x] Discourage starting program via Dem process with a given runnable, because such a program definition is not declarative and therefore combining multiple services or module into one is harder.